Esther Williams: Death and legacy

-Esther Williams died in her sleep on June 6, 2013, from natural causes, in her Los Angeles home.
+Esther Williams died in her sleep on June 6, 2013, from natural causes in her Los Angeles home.
 She was 91.
 She was cremated, and her ashes were scattered in the Pacific Ocean.

 On her death, CNN quoted her International Swimming Hall of Fame biography, saying, "Her movie career played a major role in the promotion of swimming, making it attractive to the public, contributing to the growth of the sport as a public recreation for health, exercise, water safety – and just plain fun."
 Her stepson Lorenzo Lamas tweeted she was "The best swim teacher and soul mom."
-Her friend Annabeth Gish also tweeted a tribute, writing that Esther Williams was "An elegant, gracious movie star, legend and neighbor".
+Actress Annabeth Gish tweeted a tribute, writing that Esther Williams was an "elegant, gracious movie star, legend and neighbor".
 Film historian Leonard Maltin called her "a major, major star, a tremendous box office attraction."

 For her contribution to the motion-picture industry, Williams has a star on the Hollywood Walk of Fame at 1560 Vine Street.
-She left her hand and footprints in front of the Grauman's Chinese Theatre on August 1, 1944.
+She left her hand and footprints in front of Grauman's Chinese Theatre on August 1, 1944.

-Williams was mentioned in the "Court Charades" sketch in the 1970 Monty Python's Flying Circus episode "The Spanish Inquisition" where Eric Idle mentions her to which Graham Chapman responds "How can you find the defendant 'Not Esther Williams'?"
+Williams was mentioned in the "Court Charades" sketch in the 1970 Monty Python's Flying Circus episode "The Spanish Inquisition", where Eric Idle mentions her to which Graham Chapman responds, "How can you find the defendant 'Not Esther Williams'?"

-Scarlett Johansson's character, DeeAnna Moran in the 2016 Coen Brothers film, Hail, Caesar!, shares several similarities with Williams, most notably being an aquamusical star who becomes pregnant during production.
+Scarlett Johansson's character DeeAnna Moran in the 2016 Coen Brothers film Hail, Caesar! shares several similarities with Williams, most notably being an aquamusical star who becomes pregnant during production.